 Large zip lock bags are essential for keeping the camp bag organized.
 They also come in handy for packing dirty clothes for the way home.

-Depending on the camp, there's a good chance that there wont be any air conditioning.
+Depending on the summer sports camp, there's a good chance that there won't be any air conditioning.
 From personal experience, being on the top bunk with no air conditioning makes it nearly impossible to fall sleep on a muggy summer night.
 Send your camper off with a small battery powered fan to keep them cool all night.

 Camp is all about creating memories and making friends.
 Pack a couple disposable cameras to capture those special camp moments without the risk of losing or breaking an expensive camera.
 Plus it's fun to have the tangible prints.

 Did we miss something?
-Share your go-to summer camp items in the comments below.
+Share your go-to summer sports camp items in the comments below.